Bělský Les

-Bělský Les is a part of the Ostrava-Jih city borough in Ostrava, Czech Republic.
+Bělský Les is a municipal part of the city district of Ostrava-Jih in the city of Ostrava in the Czech Republic.
+It has 7,072 inhabitants.

+Etymology

 It was named after a forest park in that area of the same name.

+History

 During the 1980s and 1990s, a large of apartment panel buildings were constructed in that area.
 On 24 November 1990, Výškovice merged with Dubina, Hrabůvka, Zábřeh and Výškovice to form one of the 23 self-governing boroughs of Ostrava.